You have no items in your shopping cart.

 I’d go as far to say that Multipure is simply the best non-RO water filter available anywhere (and RO water isn’t well-suited for the Ionizer machines).

 Multipure’s bestselling Aquaversa is the #1 Rated Undersink Water Filter by Consumer Reports (if you’re familiar with CR, you know that is not an easy feat to attain).
+You can see the screenshot below, taken from the CR website's Undersink Water Filters page.

 But for most Enagic users, the best option is the Multipure Aquaperform, a slightly upgraded model that reduces every contaminant the Aquaversa does (with the addition of reducing Arsenic V), AND gets the highest water flow rate of any product we offer.